icornelius/piers-pictures/index.md

 Web sources are linked directly.
 For printed sources, links are to bibliographical details hosted on [zotero].
-Illustrations published in [*The Yearbook of Langland Studies*] are referenced by volume number and page.
+Illustrations published in *The Yearbook of Langland Studies* (*YLS*) are referenced by volume and page.

 Corrections and additions [are welcome](/piers-pictures/about).